 Squire remains proud of the music from the aborted sessions with Page.
 "They were only demos.
 Nothing was ever finished but somehow they got snuck out of the studio by some engineer or somebody at some point," he recalled.
 "They are not finished demos if you track them down.
 They are quite exciting.
 It is worth having a look for them if you are interested."

 Page agrees, even saying that he still hopes the music could see an official commercial release at some point.
-"I'll tell you the material was good," he said in an interview with Rolling Stone (quote via the Daily Express).
+"I'll tell you the material was good," later told Rolling Stone.
 "I have the multi-tracks.
 I hope they see the light of day."